consumerio/api.consumernotebook.com/index.rst

 Resource                     Description
 ============================ ============================================================
 :ref:`api-v1-lists`          Returns the most recent lists modified.
-GET /api/v1/lists/{id}/      Returns the detail on a specific lists.
+:ref:`api-v1-list`           Returns the detail on a specific lists.
 :ref:`api-v1-list-schema`    Returns the structure of a Consumer Notebook list.
 ============================ ============================================================